FranciscoWatson/franciscowatson/README.md

 - **Software Engineer** – Foothill Technology Solutions (Jan 2024 – Apr 2025)
   Development and maintenance of backend solutions in .NET 6 and C#, SQL query optimization, and microservices support for Enterprise Reporting.

-## 🎯 Web3 Goals
+## 🎯 Current Goals
-- Contribute to open-source projects in Ethereum.
+- Building ML pipelines for clustering, recommendation, and anomaly detection.
-- Develop and audit **secure smart contracts**.
+- Integrating AI models into microservice architectures and APIs.
-- Explore integrations of **DAOs and multi-signature wallets** for decentralized asset management and governance.
+- Exploring MLOps best practices for model deployment and monitoring.

 ## 🌐 Connect with Me
 - 💼 [LinkedIn](https://www.linkedin.com/in/franciscowatson/)